-- Are you currently teaching in an interdisciplinary context within higher education?
+- Are you currently working in an interdisciplinary teaching and learning context within higher education?

 - Would you like to develop your thinking and planning for cross-faculty teaching?

 - Are you passionate about the opportunities for inter/trans-disciplinary learning?

-IATL is offering a small cohort of teaching staff the chance to register for a Postgraduate Award in Interdisciplinary Pedagogy, which will be convened and assessed by IATL academic staff.
+IATL is offering a small cohort of staff the chance to register for a Postgraduate Award in Interdisciplinary Pedagogy, which will be convened and assessed by IATL academic staff.
 Their expertise in engaging learners from all four faculties at Warwick will be shared during the programme, and the participants will have an opportunity to reflect upon, and evaluate, their own pedagogic practice.
-The course will run in a blended from October 2022 to July 2023 through monthly workshops on Teams on Wednesday afternoons, supplemented by face-to-face meetings in person.
+The course runs from October to July through monthly online workshops on MS Teams, supplemented by face-to-face meetings in person.
 The award is assessed via a portfolio of evidence and a practice-based presentation in the summer months.

 Following an initial online application process, participants will be enrolled on a core 30 CATS module on ‘Interdisciplinary Teaching & Learning’, with the following aims: